ranajitdasgithub/React-learning/Namaste React/Readme.md

 @tailwind components;
 @tailwind utilities;
 ```

 ⭐️ Ctrl + space = for suggestion from tailwind extention

 # Episode-11 | Data is the New Oil

+## 🚀 HOC- A Higher-Order Component is a function that takes a component as an argument and returns a new component that enhances the original component's functionality.